wdescamps/wdescamps/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on multiple side-projects & on my portfolio https://www.descamps.space
 - 🌱 I’m currently learning Neuroscience, AI and Music.
 And having fun where they overlap
-- 📫 How to reach me: My Linkedin link is in my bio
+- 📫 How to reach me: Linkedin link is in my bio
+Have a nice day !

 ![](https://komarev.com/ghpvc/?username=wdescamps)